diku-dk/futhark-data-python/README.md

 values, the functions above all return generators.
 Use `next` if you know for sure there is just a single value, and you want it (see example below).

+The functions automatically detect whether the data is encoded using the binary or textual format, so there is no need for the caller to specify.

 ## Examples